ghedo/safely/README.md

 ## BUILDING

-Safely is distributed as source code.
+safely is distributed as source code.
 Install with:

 ```bash
 $ mkdir build && cd build